This notice cancels and replaces Notice 143 (May 2016). Details of any changes to the previous version can be found in paragraph 1.2 of this notice.

 - Import VAT due

 There are a number of other circumstances where relief from some or all customs charges may be available.
-If you think your goods may be eligible for a relief you can contact the HM Revenue and Customs (HMRC) Customs, International Trade and Excise enquiries service on Telephone: 0300 200 3700 for further information.
+If you think your goods may be eligible for a relief you can contact the HM Revenue and Customs (HMRC) Customs, International Trade and Excise enquiries service by phone on 0300 200 3700 for further information.

 Further ways to contact HMRC for general advice and information on imports can be found on the GOV.UK website.

-Goods sent as a gift that are over £39 in value are liable to import VAT Customs Duty also becomes payable if the value of the goods is over £135.
+Goods sent as a gift that are over £39 in value are liable to import VAT, Customs Duty also becomes payable if the value of the goods is over £135.